DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 ORBIS Patches is an actively maintained archive of PlayStation 4 retail game updates.
 With over 80.000 patches in the database ORBIS Patches is the biggest patch database to date

 # Updates
-It is reccomended to download updates for retail games (disc or digital) via [Orbis-Patches](https://orbispatches.com/)
+1. It is reccomended to download updates for retail games (disc or digital) via [Orbis-Patches](https://orbispatches.com/)

-User/addcont
-Updates are in
-User/patch
-Game files in
-User/app

-R1 USA-*CUSA*
-R2 Europe-*CUSA*
-R3	Asia-*PLAS*, *PCAS*
+2. Search the name of your game and make usre you select the correct region or type in the product code region and unique number ID